Grandson charged with murder in DeKalb woman's death | Atlanta: News, Weather and Traffic

 Gregory Williams lived for several years with his grandmother in her Brookgreen Point home.
 But during a three-year period, officers were called six times to the home following disputes between the two, police reports showed.

-In August 2014, Millicent Williams called police when her grandson got mad at her for not giving him money to bug cigarettes.
+In August 2014, Millicent Williams called police when her grandson got mad at her for not giving him money to buy cigarettes.

 “Miss Williams stated the suspect became irate and started yelling, calling her derogatory names and approached her in an aggressive manner,” the report states.
 “She stated the suspect approached her and gestured as if he was going to strike her.”